The Maine Coon is one of the largest domesticated cats and has a certain amount of power and strength. If one attacked us, would we be in trouble?

 What Would We Consider Dangerous?

-For the context of this article, a dangerous cat is one whose personality is unpredictable and may show aggressive tendencies towards us and other animals.
+For the context of this article, a dangerous cat is one whose temperament is unpredictable and may show aggressive tendencies towards us and other animals.
 These tendencies may be triggered by situations that would not normally be expected to trigger such a reaction or they might occur for no particular reason.

 This behavior may present itself in a non-physical or physical form and although we’re more interested in why a physical attack may occur, it is still relevant and related to the underlying issue why a non-physical attack may occur.